Abe-54/Service-Journal-App/README.md

 ## Service Journal
-This is a prototype mobile app I designed to allow users to keep track of what services they accomplished for each of their clients when they accomplished them, and their status.
+This is a prototype mobile app I designed to allow users to track the services they have completed for each of their clients, along with their status.

 ## Motivation
-I decided to make this app because I wanted to assist my father's company and update his method of keeping track of what services he provided throughout a given month and to which clients.
+I decided to create this app because I wanted to help my father's company and update his method for tracking the services he provides throughout a given month and to which clients.

 ## Screenshots
 <p float="left">